Jess White

 Mechanisms of amphibole deformation

-My Ph.D. project is on the mechanisms of amphibole deformation (working in the DUSC Lab at the University of Southern California).
-I am exploring how amphibole deforms in both naturally and experimentally deformed samples.
+My Ph.D. project is on the mechanisms of amphibole deformation, working in the DUSC Lab at the University of Southern California.
+I am exploring how amphibole deforms using both naturally and experimentally deformed samples.

 Transient creep of olivine

-My Master's project was on the microphysical mechanisms underpinning transient creep of olivine (in the Microgeodynamics Group at Cambridge).
+My Master's project was on the microphysical mechanisms underpinning transient creep of olivine, in the Microgeodynamics Group at the University of Cambridge.
 I explored the effect of environmental factors, such as oxygen fugacity, on the rate of transient creep and modelled transient creep in a range of geodynamic settings.

 Fieldwork